Characterizing the quantum field theory vacuum using temporal Matrix Product states: Identifying the emerging quantum field theory

-In order to characterize it, we use the AOP algorithm described in the Appendix \ref{TNENC} and \ref{TNENCG}.
-Beside the usual parameters, the algorithm can accommodate unit cells of different length $L$ \footnote{The dependence of the results on $L$ has already been characterized in \cite{R16}.
-The dependence at criticality is also logarithmic.
-Here, unless stated otherwise, we use $L=2$.}.
-Our results for the ground state MPS in Fig. \ref{fig-DcSpace} reproduce correctly Eq. \eqref{eq-Sscaling}.

-In Fig. \ref{fig-Q1D_spatial} we present the scaling of $S$ against $\xi$ of the spatial MPS with $L=2$ and $4$ that allow to extract the central charge, whose value turns out $c=0.502(5)$ as expected where the error is obtained by fitting several subsets of data for different $\chi$ and $L$.
+In order to characterize it, we use the CTMRG algorithm described in Refs. \cite{NO+96,NOHMA+00,NOHMA+01,NOK+96}.
+Our results for the ground state MPS in Fig. \ref{fig-Q1D_spatial} (a) reproduce correctly Eq. \eqref{eq-Sscaling}.
+In Fig. \ref{fig-Q1D_spatial} (b) we present the scaling of $S$ against $\xi$ of the spatial MPS that allows extracting the central charge, whose value turns out $c=0.502(5)$ as expected where the error is obtained by fitting several subsets of data for different $\chi$ and $L$.

-Close to the critical point, the system becomes not only scale invariant but also Lorentz invariant (this is equivalent to the Galileo invariance in Euclidean time), as a consequence of the linear dispersion relation for low-energy excitations.
-For this reason it is possible to rotate the system and invert the role of space and time.
-In this way we can think of the tMPS as a state along the infinite temporal direction, and we expect it to share some properties (e.g. the scaling exponents) with the matrix-product state defined along the spatial direction.
+Close to the critical point, at low energies, the system becomes not only scale-invariant but also Lorentz invariant, as a consequence of the linear dispersion relation for low-energy excitations.
+For this reason, it is possible to rotate the system and invert the role of space and time.
+In this way, we can think of the tMPS as a state along the infinite temporal direction, and we expect it to share some properties (e.g. the scaling exponents) with the matrix-product state defined along the spatial direction.

 We now characterize the correlation time $\tilde{\xi}_T$ and the entanglement entropy $S_T$ of the tMPS (that has been called temporal entanglement in Ref. \cite{HM+15}).
-As shown in Fig. \ref{fig-DcTimeCrt} $\tilde{\xi}_T$ and $S_T$ also satisfy Eqs. (\ref{eq-Xiscaling}) and (\ref{eq-Sscaling}), respectively.
+As shown in Fig. \ref{fig-XiXiT} (a) $\tilde{\xi}_T$ and $S_T$ also satisfy Eqs. (\ref{eq-Xiscaling}) and (\ref{eq-Sscaling}),respectively.
 From our best fit, we extract $\kappa = 2.026(4)$ and $c_T=0.504(3)$ for the tMPS compatible with the ground state data.